Do the Digit Insurance

 • Although the ideal condition is that you should perform this yoga pose on a flat, hard surface, if you are someone with knee, neck or back pain, you should perform this with a cushion or pillow support.

-What Are the Easy Modifications of Shavasana?
+What are the Easy Modifications of Shavasana?

 Even though it is one of the simplest yoga poses, you might find it challenging to perform Shavasana, especially if you have pre-existing ailments.
 Thus, you can bring modifications to this pose by using props and make it more relaxing and comfortable:

-FAQs About Shavasana
+FAQs about Shavasana (Corpse Pose)

 How long should one do the Shavasana?